Dipendra Jha: Career

-Chief Attorney
+First Chief Attorney General

-As the Chief Attorney, he has contributed and led to the enactment of several laws and policies for the Province 2 government, including Dalit Empowerment Act, State 2 Police Act, State 2 Civil Service Act, Jan Lokpal Act, Girls’ Protection Special Act.
+He was the first Chief Attorney of the Madhes Province.
+While he was the Chief Attorney General ,the provincial government had filed six writ petition against the federal government.It was on August 1, 2019 that the Province 2 [presently Madhesh] government filed the first writ petition against the federal government.
+It had challenged the decision of the Ministry of Forest to merge the Sagarnath Forestry Development Project with Timber Corporation of Nepal.
+The constitutional bench had issued an interim order in the Provincial government's favour.
+He was also given responsibility of Chairing the law drafting committee of the Madhes government, in his convenership, 58 law drafting took place such as the Madhesh Police Act, Madhesh Civil Service Act, Madhesh Policy Commission Act, Madhesh Dalit Empowerment Act, Madhesh Janlokpal Act, Madhesh Special Act for the Girls Protection-Educate Girls Protect Girls.
+Among seven provinces, Madhesh province made the first state police Act and Civil service act in his convenership which at that time created huge controversy.
+50% reservation for women in civil service, police service and all government services are the few revolutionary law which was drafted under his convernership.

 Lawyer

 Before he became Chief Attorney on 18 February 2018, he practiced law at the Supreme Court of Nepal.
 He was involved in a number of public interest litigation (PIL) cases on various key issues such as citizenship, inclusion, federalism and constitutional issues in Nepal.
+More than hundred cases of citizenship he fought at Supreme Court including on inclusion and social justice.
+He got the best youth lawyer award in 2018.
+His law firm, Terai Law Associates based in Tinkune, having large number of criminal and civil cases.

 As a constitution lawyer, his litigation has contributed to ensuring federalism in Nepal in The Constitution of Nepal 2015.
 The Supreme Court of Nepal, on 20 June 2015 issued an interim order against the implementation of a 16-point agreement that was agreed upon amongst the four major parties - Nepali Congress, CPN-UML, CPN-Maoist, and Nepal Democratic Forum - on 8 June 2015 to promulgate the constitution without federalism.